-NOTICE(s): For the certificate in Diesel Mechanics, the student must complete a minimum of 58 credit hours-52 in technical courses and a minimum of 6 hours in general education courses-all of which must be approved by the advisor.
+NOTICE(s): For the certificate in Diesel Mechanics, the student must complete a minimum of 59 credit hours-53 in technical courses and a minimum of 6 hours in general education courses-all of which must be approved by the advisor.
 Required courses may vary to provide options and to meet student needs.
-Courses will be selected from those listed above.
+Courses will be selected from those listed below.
 Admission Requirement: The student must be 17 or older.